griff-rees/ukboards/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `uk-boards` for local development.
+Here's how to set up `ukboards` for local development.

-1. Fork the `uk-boards` repo on GitHub.
+1. Fork the `ukboards` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/uk-boards.git
+    $ git clone git@github.com:your_name_here/ukboards.git

 3. Install your local fork with a local environment and pre-commit configuration.
 There are a number of options for this.
 If you have virtualenvwrapper this should work for setting up local development::

-    $ mkvirtualenv uk-boards
+    $ mkvirtualenv ukboards
-    $ cd uk-boards/
+    $ cd ukboards/
     $ python setup.py develop
     $ pre-commit install